San Jose Bike Accident Attorney

 Helping Injured Cyclists in Santa Clara County

-If you were injured due to the negligence or misconduct of another party while riding your bicycle, you have the right to file a lawsuit to recover compensation for your property damage and injuries - both physical and emotional.
-If successful, your settlement can cover medical bills, lost wages, and emotional distress.
+Suppose you were injured due to the negligence or misconduct of another party while riding your bicycle in San Jose.
+In that case, you have the right to file a lawsuit to recover compensation for your property damage and injuries - both physical and emotional.
+Your settlement can cover medical bills, lost wages, and emotional distress if successful.

-An experienced bicycle accident lawyer in San Jose can conduct an investigation of your case and determine which parties are responsible for your injuries.
-At Caputo & Van Der Walde LLP, we are recognized leaders in the field of personal injury litigation because we are committed to aggressively protecting the rights of our clients.
+An experienced bike accident lawyer in San Jose can investigate your bicycle accident case and determine which parties are responsible for your injuries.
+At Caputo & Van Der Walde LLP, our personal injury lawyers are recognized leaders in personal injury litigation because we are committed to aggressively protecting our client's rights.

 On This Page